XML schema

 An XML schema is a description of a type of XML document, typically expressed in terms of constraints on the structure and content of documents of that type, above and beyond the basic syntactical constraints imposed by XML itself.
 These constraints are generally expressed using some combination of grammatical rules governing the order of elements, Boolean predicates that the content must satisfy, data types governing the content of elements and attributes, and more specialized rules such as uniqueness and referential integrity constraints.

 There are languages developed specifically to express XML schemas.
 The document type definition (DTD) language, which is native to the XML specification, is a schema language that is of relatively limited capability, but that also has other uses in XML aside from the expression of schemas.
 Two more expressive XML schema languages in widespread use are XML Schema (with a capital S) and RELAX NG.

 The mechanism for associating an XML document with a schema varies according to the schema language.
 The association may be achieved via markup within the XML document itself, or via some external means.

 The XML Schema Definition is commonly referred to as XSD.

 Validation

-The process of checking to see if a XML document conforms to a schema is called validation, which is separate from XML's core concept of syntactic well-formedness.
+The process of checking to see if an XML document conforms to a schema is called validation, which is separate from XML's core concept of syntactic well-formedness.
 All XML documents must be well-formed, but it is not required that a document be valid unless the XML parser is "validating", in which case the document is also checked for conformance with its associated schema.
 DTD-validating parsers are most common, but some support XML Schema or RELAX NG as well.

 Validation of an instance document against a schema can be regarded as a conceptually separate operation from XML parsing.
 In practice, however, many schema validators are integrated with an XML parser.